BryceVandegrift/hot-plate/README.md

 A modular PCB hot plate designed for hot plate soldering.
-It is designed for SMD soldering and can go up to 180°C. Made using only through hole components in order to make it easy to build by hobbyists.
+It is designed for SMD soldering and can go up to 180°C. Made using only through hole components in order to make it easy to be built by hobbyists.

 ![PCB Hot Plate](hot-plate.webp)